Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     {
         if (e.Key.KeyPressedName == "Left")
         {
-            if (pagination.SelectedIndex > 0)
+            if (_pagination.SelectedIndex > 0)
             {
-                pagination.SelectedIndex = pagination.SelectedIndex - 1;
+                _pagination.SelectedIndex = _pagination.SelectedIndex - 1;
-                // plus some additional actions associated with the 'Left' key }
+                // Plus some additional actions associated with the 'Left' key }
         }
         else if (e.Key.KeyPressedName == "Right")
         {
-            if (pagination.SelectedIndex < pagination.IndicatorCount - 1)
+            if (_pagination.SelectedIndex < _pagination.IndicatorCount - 1)
             {
-                pagination.SelectedIndex = pagination.SelectedIndex + 1;
+                _pagination.SelectedIndex = _pagination.SelectedIndex + 1;
-                // plus some additional actions associated with the 'Right' key }
+                // Plus some additional actions associated with the 'Right' key }
         }
     }